-After much testing and watching my photography evolve, I finally invested in a well-known square filter system.
-I instantly fell in love with the 10-stop filter which reduces the amount of light reaching the sensor by 1000.
+For me, that meant investing in a well-known square filter system.
+That led to me instantly falling in love with the 10-Stop filter.
+What is a 10-Stop filter you ask?
+It’s a filter that reduces the amount of light reaching the sensor by 1000.

 Using this dark filter during the Golden Hour allowed me to slow the shutter speed to several minutes.
 With the right conditions, that led to some pretty eye-catching images.

-Since the majority of my wide-angle landscape photography takes place during the Golden Hour when the sun is positioned low in the sky, a 6-Stop ND Filter typically allows me to use a shutter speed between 30 seconds and 1 minute.
+Since the majority of my wide-angle landscape photography takes place during the Golden Hour (when the sun is positioned low in the sky), a 6-Stop ND Filter allows me to use a shutter speed between 30 seconds and 1 minute.

 That shutter speed is enough to blur motion and create an atmospheric, often dreamy, photograph.

 Tips for using a 6-Stop Neutral Density Filter

 Photographing with filters is quite different than ‘regular’ quick shutter speed photography.

 Those who are familiar with the techniques described in my long exposure photography eBook might already know these tips but they are crucial if you want to capture high-quality images with ND Filters.

 A tripod is essential for long exposure photography.
 Capturing sharp handheld images with a shutter speed of 30 seconds or more is simply not possible.

 Using a delayed shutter or a remote shutter (either of which will suffice to reduce/eliminate unwanted camera vibration) is also important in order to capture razor-sharp images.